madmax-470/clawstrike/README(clawstrike).txt

       1. Initial scan → first decision
       2. Pivot point (if present)
       3. Failed attempt recovery (if present)
-  - Always review before approving — Claude can misinterpret writeups
+  - Always review before approving, Claude can misinterpret writeups
   - If you choose [e]dit, modify the JSON file then run load_edited.py